hamburger

 • It has complete independence in terms of finances and administration.

-Directive Principles of State Policy: Directive Principles of State Policy were considered the novel features of Indian Constitution by Dr. B R Ambedkar.
+Directive Principles of State Policy were considered the novel features of Indian Constitution by Dr. B R Ambedkar.
 These principles are stated in Part IV of the Indian Constitution and were involved in the Constitution to provide economic and social justice to Indian citizens.
 It aims to form a welfare state in India.

-Emergency Provisions: In the salient features of Indian Constitution, there is a well-elaborated provision responsible for dealing with the challenges that come in the way of the unity and security of the country.
+In the salient features of Indian Constitution, there is a well-elaborated provision responsible for dealing with the challenges that come in the way of the unity and security of the country.
 The three different types of emergencies are as follows:

-• Article 360 – Financial Emergency
+• Article 360 – Financial Emergency;

-• Article 356 & 365 – Emergency because of the failure of constitutional machinery in states
+• Article 356 & 365 – Emergency because of the failure of constitutional machinery in states;

 • Article 352 – Emergency caused by armed rebellion, external aggression, or war.

-Secularism: India is a vast country with plenty of religions, and the Indian Constitution guarantees the freedom of religion to all.
+India is a vast country with plenty of religions, and the Indian Constitution guarantees the freedom of religion to all.
 As per the salient features of Indian Constitution, Indian citizens are free to follow or preach any religion.
 It ensures equal rights to all without discrimination based on sex, religion, caste, or creed.

-• Everyone has the right freely to profess, propagate and practice a religion.
+Everyone has the right freely to profess, propagate and practice a religion.
+Thus, it embodies the positive concept of secularism.
+Along with this, minorities are granted special cultural rights.

-Three-Tier Government: According to the 73rd and 74th Amendments Act, urban and rural local bodies act as the third tier of government structure.
+According to the 73rd and 74th Amendments Act, urban and rural local bodies act as the third tier of government structure.
 As per the salient features of the Indian Constitution, these sections work on the aims of self-functioning villages in India.

 Federal Features of Indian Constitution